-- (1) General civil or domestic relations cases: When a civil case, other than a small claims case, or a domestic relations property division case is referred to arbitration, the arbitration clerk shall send to counsel, or parties pro se, a notice of referral to arbitration along with the names of five proposed arbitrators and a copy of the arbitration procedures adopted by the alternative dispute resolution commission and approved by the court pursuant to UTCR 13.080(2). - (2) All motions, except those set forth in (3) below, shall be decided by the arbitrator as provided in UTCR 13.040(3).
+- (1) General civil or domestic relations cases: When a civil case, other than a small claims case, or a domestic relations property division case is referred to arbitration, the arbitration clerk shall send to counsel, or parties pro se, a notice of referral to arbitration, the location of the Yamhill Co. approved Arbitrator List, and a copy of the arbitration procedures adopted by the alternative dispute resolution commission and approved by the court pursuant to UTCR 13.080(2). - (2) All motions, except those set forth in (3) below, shall be decided by the arbitrator as provided in UTCR 13.040(3).
 The original of all motions shall be filed with the arbitrator and not to the court. - (3) Motions to be decided by the court.
 The following motions shall be decided by a judge: - (a) Waiver or deferral of arbitrator's and/or filing fees. - (b) Exemption or removal from arbitration. - (c) Change of Venue. - (d) Permission to be represented by counsel in small claims arbitration. - (e) Resignation of counsel. - (f) Bankruptcy stay. - (4) Location of Hearing.
-Unless approved by the presiding judge, all arbitration hearings shall be held at a location in Yamhill County.
+Unless approved by the presiding judge, all arbitration hearings shall be held at a location in Yamhill County or a mutually agreed upon location.